jflamy/owlcms4/docs/Registration.md

 ## Clearing athletes from a previous competition

-If you have more than a dozen athletes, we suggest that you enter your athletes using an Excel spreadsheet (see below), and this step is not necessary.
+> If using an Excel spreadsheet to enter the athletes, **this step is not necessary** (the loading will clear the previous athletes).

 In order to clear the database from a previous competition, use to the **`Edit Athlete Entries`** button on the `Prepare Competition` page.
 At the top of the page, use the `Delete Athletes` button and Confirm.

 ![070_Delete](img/Preparation/070_Delete.png)

 ## Uploading a list of athletes